-Through dozens of workshops and engagements each year, Avenue works with mid-size B2B organizations to help them define, articulate and communicate their strategy.
+Through dozens of workshops and engagements each year, Avenue works with mid-size B2B organizations to help them define, articulate, and communicate their strategy.

 In many cases, leadership believes it has a clear strategic plan—and it is understood throughout the organization.
 However, it often becomes apparent that their strategy isn’t clearly articulated.
 This inevitably results in a leadership team interpreting the strategy inconsistently, and employees not understanding it or not even being aware that a formal strategy exists.
 In the worst cases, it leads to Organizational Swirl.

 In the early-2000s, Edward Jones summarized its strategy in this simple statement: “To grow to 17,000 financial advisers by 2012 by offering trusted and convenient face-to-face financial advice to conservative individual investors who delegate their financial decisions, through a national network of one-financial-adviser offices.”

 Is it coincidental that Edward Jones—guided by a clearly stated strategy, and presumably led by a focused leadership team and employee base—experienced growth in the midst of the worst stock market since the 1930s, while most other firms experienced just the opposite?